 What Is the Minimum Acceptable Distance Between Your Home and a 5G Cell Tower?

 If you are a frequent user of a mobile phone, you may find yourself wondering how near you may go to a 5g cell tower and for how long it is safe to remain in that proximity.
 The fact of the matter is that when you travel farther away from mobile phone towers and Wi-Fi networks, your exposure to the radiation they emit is lowered by a substantial amount.
-Having stated that, despite living a great distance from a mobile phone tower, some individuals don't experience any negative impacts on their health as a result of being exposed to the radiation.
+Having stated that, despite living a close distance from a mobile phone tower, some individuals don't experience any immediate negative impacts on their health as a result of being exposed to the radiation.

 Reasons to avoid being near a 5g tower:

 - In comparison to earlier generations of wireless technology, 5G works at higher frequencies, which may result in a larger level of electromagnetic radiation being absorbed by the human body.

 - Radiofrequency electromagnetic fields have been labeled by the World Health Organization (WHO) as having the potential to cause cancer in humans.